 - To start negotiations with other potential adopters (i.e., logistics companies), either to join forces in a JV business model or to ensure that adoption will reach the scale level where the business case becomes positive in these scenarios. - To start establishing conversations with potential clients (i.e., other logistics companies, vessel or cargo owners) to conduct deployment studies based on specific company data.
-It is also important to contact vessel owners, as clients of the solution, in order to explore their interest and demand for the Use Cases, and explore co-investment in retrofitting the vessels with TO technology. - To start negotiations with MNOs and potential investment kickstarters as soon as possible, to ensure other parties are interested in helping support initial investments. - In parallel, it is important to start building awareness about the business case of teleoperated transport Use Cases, their associated benefits and roadblocks among regulators.
+It is also important to contact vessel owners, as clients of the solution, in order to explore their interest and demand for the Use Cases, and explore co-investment in retrofitting the vessels with TO technology. - To start negotiations with MNOs and potential investment kickstarters as soon as possible, to ensure other parties are interested in helping support initial investments.
+Another important aspect to mention is that the business case of teleoperation services is reliant, to a large extent, on the 'cost-splitting' of 5G network upgrades among Use Cases; hence, it is important to involve MNOs in the business process to ensure the availability of alternative 5G-Use Cases is leveraged to ensure a cost-efficient implementation. - In parallel, it is important to start building awareness about the business case of teleoperated transport Use Cases, their associated benefits and roadblocks among regulators.
 It is important to do so early to avoid, as much as possible, that uncertain or delayed regulations pose a bottleneck in a future where the business and technical elements are ready. - To support the establishment of connections among the different actors identified in the value network and providing templates of collaboration based on the necessary interactions and roadblocks identified by 5G-Blueprint.
 Regional ecosystem orchestrators have a role to play in this phase regarding all the above recommendations but particularly in this last aspect.